-Glassdoor backs these numbers.
-Their survey of 2,142 user experience designers found an average salary of $90,000.
-The minimum was $62,000, while the highest reported salary was $117,000.
+Glassdoor posts more impressive numbers, currently.
+Their survey of 1,034 user experience designers found an average salary of $115,743.
+The minimum was $81,000, while the highest reported salary was $165,000.

 While the Bureau of Labor Statistics does not keep tabs on UX designers specifically, they do compile information on similar careers, which shine more light on the earning potential of UX designers.
-For example, computer systems analysts earn around $82,000, web developers earn about $64,000, and software developers earn an average of $97,990!
+For example, computer systems analysts earn around $93,730, web developers earn about $77,200, and software developers earn an average of $110,140!
 If nothing else, this further shows the earning potential for anyone with high-tech software skills, similar to those needed by UX designers.

 So UX designers stand to earn a lot of money, but will the jobs be available in the future?
 All signs point to yes.
-The ten year job growth for UX designers according to CNN Money will be 18% over the next ten years.
-This is well above the average expected job growth, which the BLS says will be roughly 7%.
+The ten year job growth for UX designers according to CNN Money will be 18% through 2025.
+This is well above the average expected job growth, which the BLS says will be roughly 5-8%.

-While the industry of UX design is full of telecommuters, there are are certain areas that give aspiring user experienced designers more opportunities.
+While the industry of UX design is full of telecommuters, there are certain areas that give aspiring user experience designers more opportunities.
 New York, to no one’s surprise, is always a hotbed for UX and other technology-based opportunities.
 This is largely due to sheer size, but it’s also because New York has a vibrant technology sector.
 San Francisco and the Bay Area is also known as one of the top regions for anyone looking to enter UX design.
 Other top areas include Boston, Atlanta, Seattle, and Chicago.